sandeepanumalla/sandeepanumalla/README.md

  - 🔭 I’m currently working on MERN stack projects
  - 🚀 Always ready to build something new things by experimenting new tech
- - 🎯 Life Hack: "If you are stuck.
-Take a break ⏳ !"
+ - 🎯 Life Hack: "Never quit.
+Life is all about learning⏳ !"

 ### ❤️ Let's get connected: